 - how collaborative relationships can lead to the successful development of the built environment.

-Nominations for the 2020 Minister’s Awards for Urban Design will open in early 2021 and typically includes entries from the Australian Urban Design Awards held in the preceding year.
+Nominations for the 2021 Minister’s Awards for Urban Design will open in early 2021 and typically includes entries from the Australian Urban Design Awards held in the preceding year.

-This year the jury has recommended 1 award and 2 commendations for projects that:
+This year the jury has recommended 2 Awards and 2 commendations for projects that:

 - challenge the status quo